lambdaclass/cairo-vm_in_go/README.md

 #### Updating Registers

-After we succesfully computed the value of the operands, its now time to update the value of the registers, we will update each register according to the `PcUpdate`, `ApUpdate` and `FpUpdate` fields of the instruction respectively.
+After we succesfully computed the value of the operands, it's now time to update the value of the registers, we will update each register according to the `PcUpdate`, `ApUpdate` and `FpUpdate` fields of the instruction respectively.

 *UpdatePc*